Bayesian Inference of Local Projections with Roughness Penalty Priors: Introduction

 There are three strands of studies related to this work.
-First, \citet{Barnichonforthcominga} approximate a moving average representation of a time series using values from Gaussian basis functions.
-Their approximation is simpler, but rather coarser than ours.
+For the first, \citet{Barnichon2019a} approximate a moving average representation of a time series using values from Gaussian basis functions.
+Their approximation is simpler, but much coarser than ours.
 As a result, their estimated impulse responses may be excessively smoothed and vulnerable to model misspecification.
-Second, to smooth an impulse response estimate, \citet{Miranda-Agrippino2017} penalize the estimate based on deviations from an impulse response derived from an estimated VAR.
-However, their approach seems not to work well in cases with asymmetric and/or state-dependent impulse responses (e.g., \citealp{Riera-Crichton2015}).
-Furthermore, their approach uses a same data twice.
-This shortcoming can be resolved if a time series is long enough to be split into training and estimation samples, but it is not the general situation in macroeconomic studies.
-In contrast, our approach does not require a reference model, being free from these problems.
-Third the most relevant studies are those of \citet{Barnichonforthcoming} and \citet{El-Shagiforthcoming}, who develop maximum likelihood methods using roughness penalties.
-Although our approach can be regarded as a Bayesian counterpart of their works, it confers additional benefits.
-In our approach, smoothing parameters are inferred from priors, rather than being pre-fixed, which means we can systematically consider uncertainty in the smoothness of an impulse response. \citet{Barnichonforthcoming} choose a smoothing parameter via cross-validation, while \citet{El-Shagiforthcoming} determine smoothing parameters on the basis of some information criteria.
-Our approach is more flexible than \citet{Barnichonforthcoming} : they let a single parameter control the smoothness of all parameter sequences, whereas we can assign different smoothing parameters to individual sequences.
+For the second, to smooth an impulse response estimate, \citet{Miranda-Agrippino2017} penalize the estimate based on deviations from an impulse response derived from an estimated VAR.
+However, their approach seems not to work well in cases with asymmetric and/or state-dependent impulse responses.
+Furthermore, their approach uses the same dataset twice.
+This shortcoming can be resolved if a time series is long enough to be split into training and estimation samples, but this is not the general situation in macroeconomic studies.
+In contrast, our approach does not require a reference model, thus it is free from these problems.